endless-sky/endless-sky.github.io/_posts/2024-05-25-unstable-release-0.10.7.md

 If you'd like to give feedback on anything else this update, or on the game in general, here is our [feedback box](https://forms.gle/6A9kEcrFHSLw9CQw5).
 With all of the meaty changes above, there is plenty to talk about.
 Play around with the new update for a bit, then head over to the survey and give us your thoughts!

-The Github discussion post that comes with this release can be found here.
-(LINK)
+The Github discussion post that comes with this release can be found [here](https://github.com/endless-sky/endless-sky/discussions/10105).

 And as always, a reminder to star us on Github if you haven't yet to help the game's visibility!